 – After the scan finishes, open Windows Explorer and find your USB drive is connected.

-If the Not Recognized error still occurs, then proceed to open the Device manager again and update the USB driver.
+If the Not Recognized error still occurs, open the Device manager again and update the USB driver.
 To do this thing:

 – Expand Disk Driver.

-Wait for Windows to automatically find the latest driver version for your USB 3.0.
+Wait for Windows to find the latest driver version for your USB 3.0 automatically.

 Once done, your USB 3.0 test has been received.